Magnetic-Field Induced Deformation in Hybrid Stars

-To understand better how these effects affect macroscopic stellar properties, we use our EoS with quark deconfinement in the publicly available Language Objet pour la RElativit\'e Num\'eriquE (LORENE) library \cite{LORENE,1995A&A...301..757B,1993A&A...278..421B} for the first time to investigate in detail quark deconfinement.
+To understand better how these effects affect macroscopic stellar properties, we use our EoS with quark deconfinement in the publicly available Language Objet pour la RElativit\'e Num\'eriquE (LORENE) library \citep{LORENE,10.1093/mnras/stu2706} for the first time to investigate in detail quark deconfinement.
 LORENE solves the coupled Einstein-Maxwell field equations in order to determine stable anisotropic magnetic-star configurations.
 However, to highlight and calculate the deviation from spherical symmetry produced in stellar properties, we also analyze results from TOV solutions.

-Our paper is organized as follows: the hadronic and quark matter EoSs, together with the contribution from photons, are discussed in Sec.~\ref{sec1}.
-The mixed phase region and the deconfinement phase transition properties are discussed in Sec.~\ref{sec3}.
-The equations governing macroscopic NS properties such as mass and radius are discussed in Sec.~\ref{sec4}.
-In Sec.~\ref{sec5}, the magnetic field profile employed to study magnetic effects on NS EoSs is discussed.
-Results for magnetic field effects on the EoS with quark deconfinement and hybrid stars are explained and discussed in Sec.~\ref{sec6}.
-Finally, the summary and concluding remarks are presented in Sec.~\ref{summary}.
+Our paper is organized as follows: the hadronic and quark matter EoSs, the mixed phase region, and the deconfinement phase transition properties together with the pure electromagnetic contribution to the energy-momentum tensor, are discussed in Sec.~\ref{sec1}.
+NS structure, which contains the TOV equations along with a description of the LORENE library, and a discussion of the magnetic field distribution are discussed in Sec.~\ref{sec3}.
+The results of magnetic field effects on the EoS with quark deconfinement and hybrid stars are explained and discussed in Sec.~\ref{sec6}.
+Finally, a summary and concluding remarks are presented in Sec.~\ref{summary}.